langurmonkey/website-source/content/blog/2021/chip8-spec.md

-> +++
++++
-> author = "Toni Sagrista Selles"
-> categories = ["Computers"]
-> tags = ["computer architecture", "emulation", "programming"]
-> date = 2021-04-18
-> linktitle = ""
+author = "Toni Sagrista Selles" categories = ["Computers"] tags = ["computer architecture", "emulation", "programming"] date = 2021-04-18 linktitle = ""
-> title = "CHIP-8 virtual machine specification"
+title = "CHIP-8 virtual machine specification"
-> description = ""
+description = ""
-> featuredpath = "date"
+featuredpath = "date"
-> type = "post"
+type = "post"
-> +++
++++

 Looking for new projects to sharpen my Rust skills, I came across a Reddit post where someone mentioned [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8). **CHIP-8 is an interpreted low-level programming language and virtual machine** specification that is very commonly used as a "Hello world!" project of sorts for people to get their feet wet with emulator programming.
 It is simple enough to be able to implement a fully-featured emulator in a couple of sessions, but it has all the key parts of a real machine, to the point that are many [projects](https://www.instructables.com/CHIP-8-and-the-Pocket-Mini-Computer/) that implement CHIP-8 directly in hardware.

-I have since implemented my own CHIP-8 emulator in Rust (see [repository here](https://gitlab.com/langurmonkey/rchip8)), but this post is not about it (I'll write about my implementation in a future post).
+I have since implemented my own CHIP-8 emulator in Rust (see [repository here](https://gitlab.com/langurmonkey/rchip8)) with support for sound, display scaling, configurable colors, and more.
+But this text is not about it (I'll write about my implementation in a future post).
 Today I want to fully describe the CHIP-8 machine.
+Because I had fun implementing it, and I think it may help understand some of the instructions better with a little bit of pseudo-code.
+In this guide, every instruction comes with a pseudo-code block.

-Because it is fun.
-The CHIP-8 specification document I used to implement my version is [Cowgod's Chip-8 technical reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
+The CHIP-8 specification document I used as reference to implement my version is [Cowgod's Chip-8 technical reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
 In this post I'll do something similar.

 <!--more-->